mozilla-l10n/documentation/src/products/android-l10n/review_Android_strings.md

 Let’s consider a past PR [here](https://github.com/mozilla-l10n/android-l10n/pull/391/files).

 The first file present is `_meta/mozilla-mobile-fenix.json`.
+This file is part of a [changeset](https://github.com/mozilla-mobile/fenix/commit/76c0c4ad1425cfd79c25d707921e8185620ad080) from the Fenix repository, and is used to generate the strings in export PRs.
 Updates to the `main` section are expected and can be ignored.

 The second file - `values/strings.xml` - is the actual strings file, containing all needed updates.

 ### Acceptable changes

 The first [string change](https://github.com/mozilla-l10n/android-l10n/pull/391/files#diff-b8d7151f11faa90ad8cfbb96437f96d05602954aa79c1145cb3232f6a5eb6d38R52) adds attributes: `string moz:removedIn="94" name="recently_bookmarked" tools:ignore="UnusedResources"`.
-You can ignore these kind of changes, as they will not affect localizations.
+You can ignore this kind of changes, as they will not affect localizations.
 They are a reminder for mobile developers that they will be safely able to delete a string once it has finished riding the Nightly/Beta/Release train, and is no longer needed in an upcoming version.
 More details [here](https://github.com/mozilla-mobile/fenix/wiki/Removing-strings).

 Changes to comments are irrelevant in terms of string updates, so they’re also OK.